screwdriver-cd/screwdriver/design/build-clusters.md

 ### Model

-	1. Query `buildClusters` table for active records with cluster name from build info
+	1. Query `buildclusters` table for active records with cluster name from build info
-	2. Validates if build job can be scheduled in specified buildCluster queue by validating scmContext + scmOrganization access.
+	2. Validates if build job can be scheduled in specified buildcluster queue by validating scmContext + scmOrganization access.
 	3. one (or) more record exist, then assign job to the queue based on the weighted percentage of cluster
 	4. no records, then query `clusters` table for active records with defaultCluster=true
 	5. repeat step #3